joshmasigan/yoobic-coding-exercise/README.md

 \*note username and password fields console logged for now

 (Push Menu)
+Working links: Sign Out and Master List
+Links not implemented: Chat and Dashboard
 Menu component visible and routes properly when on screen

 (Content Page)